-Applicable Activities: The application, handling, or storage of non-agricultural source material would be a future significant drinking water threat.
+Applicable Activities: The application, handling, or storage of non-agricultural source material would be an existing significant drinking water threat.

-Policy No. Tool Legal Effect Implementer E/F Policy Text Monitoring Policy N-3 RMP MC RMO F Where the non-agricultural source material is listed as Category 1 non-agricultural source material per the General Regulation (O. Reg.
-267/03) made under the Nutrient Management Act, 2002 , the activity is designated for the purpose of section 58 of the Clean Water Act, 2006 .
+Policy No. Tool Legal Effect Implementer E/F Policy Text Monitoring Policy N-3 RMP MC Where the non-agricultural source material is listed as Category 1 non-farm herbivorous manure as per the General Regulation (O. Reg.
+267/03) made under the Nutrient N-3 MC RMO E, Management Act, 2002, the activity is designated for the purpose of section 58 of the G-8(4) Clean Water Act, 2006.
 The risk management plan will be prepared in accordance with the general provisions given in policy G-8.
-G-8(4)